maskas/LinkCheckerGo/README.md

 # LinkCheckerGo
 Extremely fast recursive link checker to detect broken links on your website.
-Launches multiple rutines at the same time to speed up the process.
+Launches multiple routines at the same time to speed up the process.

 ## How to use
 - download link-checker.go file and place it somewhere